 What is Pain?

+It is now a widely accepted principal that pain is best understood as having both a physical and an emotional component.
 Dr. Harold Merskey, a professor of psychiatry, defines pain as “…an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.”

 Basic Pain Terms

 Nociceptive – pain that results from acute tissue injury.
 It is divided into two classifications: somatic and visceral.
 Somatic pain is best understood as pain of the musculoskeletal system and is described as pounding, throbbing, and well localized – affecting an isolated area.
 An example is a cut or a sprain.
 Visceral pain originates in an organ.
 It is not localized and can be experienced somewhere other than the source, being diffuse in presentation.
 An example is pain from a kidney stone.